Need Help? Give us a call.

 Review the equipment and systems that keep your business running, such as computers and manufacturing equipment.
 What would happen if the power went out or the building didn’t have heat?
 A backup generator can help keep things running during a power outage.

 Even if a storm doesn’t damage your building, it could lead to local power outages, downed trees, highway closures, or other obstacles to business as usual.
-Think through what might happen to your business in various scenarios—such as public transportation shutting down and preventing your employees from getting to work, or the roof caving in—and plan how to deal with each situation.
+Think through what might happen to your business in various scenarios—such as public transportation shutting down and preventing your employees from getting to work—and plan how to deal with each situation.

 You, your employees, and even customers may need to shelter in place at your business if you get snowed in.
 Stockpile enough food and water for three days (you can ask employees to bring their own “emergency kits” with food and blankets).
 Have plenty of flashlights, at least one battery-operated radio, batteries, and a first-aid kit.